Jujubee: Music

 Jujubee released her debut extended play record, Good Juju: Vol. 1, on June 23, 2020.
 The song "Don't Wanna Love" was performed on the first episode of All Stars 5.
 A sequel, Good Juju: Vol. 2, was released on July 21, 2020, with the lead single "Tonight or Forever" featuring fellow All Stars 5 contestant Blair St. Clair being released on July 14, 2020.

-In May 2022, Jujubee portrayed the voice of The Tigress in Alaska's Drag: The Musical, a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.
+In May 2022, Jujubee portrayed the voice of The Tigress in Alaska's Drag: The Musical (Studio Cast Recording), a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.

+In April 2024, Jujubee announced via Instagram that a new collabrative single with fellow Drag Race contestant Trinity the Tuck was coming out April 26, 2024, titled "Til Death Becomes Us".